astampoulis/makam-paper-funpearl/makamcode/11-related.md

 a builtin unification procedure has made this approach more effective; however, the fact that \lamprolog supports higher-order unification as well renders it applicable in further situations such as dependently typed systems.
-As future work, we are exploring the design of a core calculus to aid in the bootstrapping of a language such as Makam and we believe that a connection with the rewriting logic core of the K framework will prove beneficial in this endeavor.
+As future work, we are exploring the design of a core calculus to aid in the bootstrapping of a language such as Makam, and we believe that a connection with the rewriting-logic core of the K framework will prove beneficial in this endeavor.